JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

     ./synapse_pipeline.nf --pipeline classify_synapses [arguments]

 Workflows A-C may not be suitable for all data and analysis needs.
-Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes when analying connecitivty between multiple neuron pairs in a volume ([see below](#synapse-segmentation-post-processing).
+Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes when analying connecitivty between multiple neuron pairs in a volume ([see below](#synapse-segmentation-post-processing)).

 This will detect synaptic sites using a 3D U-Net convolutional neural network.